 If we’re given a vote we hope might mean something, who do we vote for?
 Not Labour, whose leader has various fences up his arse.
 Certainly not the so-called “Indies,” whose independence is only their own interests.
 My vote in any general election would go to The Greens, if they can only field enough local candidates.
 But that’s a massive hope, just as it is to wish for enough people to do the same.
 UK politics is broken, and so are the electorate.

 Where’s the party which could be formed, when the voting public are starved and hungry for something new?
 When politicians are so keen to form alliances and coalitions, where’s the party which would at least unify enough people to make all the quiet voices of reason audible?
 Where are the centrist and remainer Labour MPs, The Greens, and the Lib Dems, who could form such an allegiance?
 Where’s the new party who can say they’ll get us through this, then because of their various political standings, they’re intelligent enough to know that progress comes from thesis, antithesis and synthesis; the ones who know that the long-term thinkers will prevail, because we can sort all the other stuff out once we’re less distracted?

 Where’s the green socialist democratic movement, making the best of democracy as it’s become, even subverting it?
 Where’s the party which could disrupt the right-wing media read by the working classes?
-What if a movement for the redistribution of wealth were established, one which levied a tax on personal data to finance a Universal Basic Income?
+What if they levied a tax on personal data to finance a Universal Basic Income?